 Zoology Degree, Certificate and Certification Program Overviews

 Individuals interested in studying animals can earn a bachelor's, master's or doctoral degree in zoology.
-Programs combine courses, lab studies and hands-on fieldwork to learn about animals as individuals, groups, and members of a species.
+Programs combine courses, lab studies and hands-on fieldwork to teach students about animals as individuals, groups, and members of a species.
 Topics explore animal biology from the cellular to ecosystem level, in addition to animal behaviors and social structures.
 Graduate students can choose to concentrate on a particular animal, such as elk or salmon, a group of animals, such as birds, fishes or mammals, or on a topic, such as environmental physiology.

 Certificates in zoology aren't usually available, and professional certification is not typically required for employment unless career goals include working as a zoology or biology science teacher.